Common Questions About Preplanning

 Who pays taxes on the income?

-In an escrow account, under recent changes in the tax code, either the owner (normally the purchaser) of the contract or the trust itself can assume the tax liability.
+In an escrow account, under the tax code, either the owner (normally the purchaser) of the contract or the trust itself can assume the tax liability.
 If the owner has an income tax responsibility, the funds will be invested so that the trust pays any taxes due.
 Insurance policies have no tax liability.

 What is the procedure when death occurs?